Skills

 Bearing these essential bits of knowledge in mind, you should come prepared for just about anything, including heat in April and snow in July.
 Following are some lists of suggested equipment for your adventure.

-Note: In case of emergencies, cell phones usually work from summits and higher elevations.
-However, don’t count on reliable service elsewhere.
-And because the Catskill Park is a combination of public and private lands, hiking downstream will almost certainly lead you to a road within several miles.
+Because the Catskill Park is a combination of public and private lands, hiking downstream will almost certainly lead you to a road within several miles.
 It is essential that you have and know how to use a map and compass when hiking.
 GPS systems are a poor substitute.

 Hiking FAQ